atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 &nbsp;
 ### In This Very Life by U Pandita

-A brief reference on the Poi map can be found in the appendix of U Pandita's book [In This Very Life](http://vipassanasangha.free.fr/=PDF/inthisverylife.pdf).
+A brief reference on the PoI map can be found in the appendix of [U Pandita's](https://en.wikipedia.org/wiki/U_Pandita) book [In This Very Life](http://vipassanasangha.free.fr/=PDF/inthisverylife.pdf).

 &nbsp;
 ### The Seven Stages of Purification and The Insight Knowledges book by Venerable Matara Sri Nanarama Mahathera